 An organization’s culture and its compensation system are complementary pieces in achieving the strategic goals of a company.
 Without the alignment of these pieces, the results can be unpredictable.
+Research published in Compensation & Benefits Review finds that compensation is a key contributor to culture, and vital to achieving corporate goals.
+The right technology can ensure that compensation is delivered effectively.

 Professor Pankaj Madhani from the ICFAI Business School has studied the importance of aligning compensation management with organizational culture to generate strategic advantage.
 Madhani states that:

-The organization culture can be shaped by the type of compensation system used and the kinds of behaviors and outcomes the organization chooses to reward and punish. … Depending on how the compensation system is designed, developed, communicated and managed, it can positively or negatively influence an organization’s culture.
+The organization culture can be shaped by the type of compensation system used and the kinds of behaviors and outcomes the organization chooses to reward and punish. … Depending on how the compensation system is designed, developed, communicated and managed, it can positively or negatively influence an organization’s culture.1

 When companies are small, managing the compensation model of a few employees can be done manually.
 As companies grow, compensation management becomes a strategic element in accomplishing competitive objectives and attempts to manage compensation manually can be disastrous.